brotherhoodMonk/gyan/rct.md

 in a moderate number of Stateful Components, while all visualization and formatting logic should move downstream into as many Stateless Components as possible.

+===
 Lifecycle-
+Flow
+constructor
+UNSAFE_componentWillMount
+render
+componentDidMount
+shouldComponentUpdate
+UNSAFE_componentWillUpdate
+renders
+componentDidUpdate
+UNSAFE_componentWillReceiveProps

+These lifecycle methods have often been misunderstood and subtly misused; furthermore, we anticipate that their potential misuse may be more problematic with async rendering.
+Because of this, we will be adding an “UNSAFE_” prefix to these lifecycles in an upcoming release.
+(Here, “unsafe” refers not to security but instead conveys that code using these lifecycles will be more likely to have bugs in future versions of React, especially once async rendering is enabled.)

 Initialization: This is the stage where the component is constructed with the given Props and default state.
 This is done in the constructor of a Component Class.
 Mounting: Mounting is the stage of rendering the JSX returned by the render method itself. constructor()